jonsquared/grunt-file-dependencies/README.md

 #### options.extractRequires
 Type: `Function`
 Default value: A function that returns the matches found by `extractRequiresRegex`
+Parameters:
+* fileContent `String`: The content of the current file
+* defineMap: `Object`: A mapping of dependency names to the file path where they are defined

 Returns: `Array` of dependency names that are required

 A function that will process each file content to find the dependency requirements and return them as an array of their names.
 Use this if a regex will not work and you need something more custom.